ivancuric/js-perf/README.md

 ### Idle work

-If you have a continuously running task
+If you have a continuously running task, make sure to slice it into smaller chunks, to allow the main thread to react to user inputs.
+You should  not have a task that

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIyMDE4OTQ3XX0=
+eyJoaXN0b3J5IjpbNzQ2MDYwMTM5XX0=
 -->